← Research

 CREATE INDEX ON trades(symbol, timestamp DESC, price);

--- BAD: range before equality
+-- Bad: range before equality

 CREATE INDEX ON trades(timestamp DESC, symbol, price);